Table of Contents

 - Young Alumni and Graduating Senior events in May

-- Legacy Night Dinner during Alumni and Family Weekend in October
+- Legacy Night Dinner during Reunion and Parents Weekend at Homecoming in fall

 - Coffee Chats throughout the year